Truck Accident Attorneys in OK

 Legal Representation After a Truck Wreck

 Large trucks account for about three percent of the traffic on U.S. roads at any given time, according to the U.S. Federal Motor Carrier Safety Administration (FMCSA).
-Nearly 8.5 million large trucks are registered in the United States, and many of these are in regular use, hauling cargo of every description. large trucks include any truck with a gross weight over 10,000 pounds, from box trucks to semi tractor-trailers that may weigh up to 80,000 pounds when fully loaded.
+Nearly 8.5 million large trucks are registered in the United States, and many of these are in regular use, hauling cargo of every description.
+With this volume on the roads, truck accidents are common.
+Large trucks include any truck with a gross weight over 10,000 pounds, from box trucks to semi trucks to tractor-trailers that may weigh up to 80,000 pounds when fully loaded.

-Being involved in a crash with a large truck is not only frightening, but may change a person's life forever.
+Being involved in a crash with a large truck is not only frightening but may change a person's life forever.
 Injuries from a large truck accident can result in years, if not a lifetime, of medical care and treatment, and lost wages if the injuries hinder the ability to work and earn a living.
+Fatal crashes do occur as well.
 When a person has been seriously injured in a truck accident through no fault of their own, obtaining compensation from the negligent parties is a critical issue that must be resolved.
+An experienced trucking accident attorney can be a trusted partner as you pursue compensation.

 Our Oklahoma Trucking Accident Attorneys Can Help